api3dao/signed-api/packages/api/README.md

 1. `cp config/signed-api.example.json config/signed-api.json` - To create a config file from the example one.
 Optionally change the defaults.
+2. `cp .env.example .env` - To copy the example environment variables.
+Optionally change the defaults.
-2. `pnpm run dev` - To start the API server.
+3. `pnpm run dev` - To start the API server.
 The port number can be configured in the configuration file.

 ## Deployment